TheJeTjon/Getting-and-Cleaning-Data/CodeBook.md

 ####Variables
 For this assignment the variables have been renamed from the original data.
-Below are the names next to thenew transformed names.
+Below are the names next as well as the new transformed names.

 ####Original Name
 1	tBodyAcc-mean()-X